amirpnf/TP3_Java/Rapport.md

 ```
 Expliquer.

-**Answer** : Here wen can access `Book`'s fields using `.` followed by the name of the field, without parentheses, because we are inside the record, we don't need
+**Answer** : Here we can access `Book`'s fields using `.` followed by the name of the field, without parentheses, because we are inside the record, we don't need
 to use accessors.
 As a consequence, this code runs without any problem.